 ISLAA EXHIBITION TALKS

 In conjunction with the exhibition, ISLAA will present a series of live and prerecorded talks on the work of Anna Bella Geiger, Magali Lara, Lea Lublin, and Margarita Paksa.
-Geiger and Lara will discuss the role of cartography in their work in two separate online conversations.
+Geiger and Lara will discuss the role of cartography in their work in two separate online conversations on February 2 and February 7.
 Scholars Stephanie Weber and Ionit Behar will present prerecorded lectures, published online, that situate map-making strategies within Lublin’s and Paksa’s careers.
-Additional details about these events and videos will be added to this page in November.